ingonyama-zk/icicle/docs/docs/icicle/primitives/hash.md

 ### Blake2s

 [Blake2s](https://www.rfc-editor.org/rfc/rfc7693.txt) is an optimized cryptographic hash function that provides high performance while ensuring strong security.
 Blake2s is ideal for hashing small data (such as field elements), especially when speed is crucial.
 It produces a 256-bit (32-byte) output and is often used in cryptographic protocols.

+### Blake3

+[Blake3](https://www.ietf.org/archive/id/draft-aumasson-blake3-00.html) is a high-performance cryptographic hash function designed for both small and large data.
+With a a tree-based design for efficient parallelism, it offers strong security, speed, and scalability for modern cryptographic applications.

 ### Poseidon